Report Private Scholarships

 For reported scholarship(s) to appear as estimated aid for the purpose of Tuition and Fee and/or On-Campus Housing Deferments, Student Financial Assistance must receive the Report Private Scholarships Form along with a copy of each official scholarship letter/email notification (if available) from the organization/agency by:

-As Soon As Possible – for the upcoming Fall term
+July 1st – for the upcoming Fall term

-November 1– for the approaching Spring term
+November 1st – for the upcoming Spring term

 Failure to report scholarships from outside sources